 Provide Social Media Follow & Share Options

-Once you have set up your social media channels as outlined here, you are ready to add them to your website.
+Once you have set up your social media channels, you are ready to add them to your website.

 We recommend making your social media links fairly prominent.
 Many companies pop their social media links in the footer of their websites but as you can see at the top of this page we like to have ours on full display on every page of our website.

 There are pros and cons to both methods.
 Some people think that by having the links at the top of your site you risk losing your site visitors early on because any click on your social media links will take your visitor off-site.
 On the flip side, having your social media links in the footer risks people not seeing them at all.